 And what was the result of the crackdown?
 The hitherto peaceful rave scene became a shooting gallery as dancers switched from Ecstasy to crack cocaine and fentanyl.

 That's what happens when we employ the superstitious reasoning referred to above.
-We always make things worse.
-Outlawing drugs would only make sense in the above case if drugs served no purpose but to kill those who use them, just as a riding mower need not exist if its only purpose is to kill those who ride on it.
-But like riding mowers, drugs can have many uses depending on the context.
 While it may feel good to scapegoat ecstasy, our doing so deprives millions of depressed and anxious people around the world of a godsend treatment.
 But that's the price we pay as a society for our superstitious outlook, which insists that criminalized substances can be labelled evil without regard for the way that they are actually used or misused.